Classroom (and church!) listening skills

 Are you an effective listener?

-Top ten ways to listen to boring lectures
+Top ten ways to listen to boring speakers

-Dr. Ralph Nichols says at the end of a 10-minute lecture most college freshmen
+father of listening."
+His research showed that at the end of a 10-minute lecture most college

-will have retained only half of it.
-Then, 48 hours later they will have forgotten half of what they
+freshmen will have retained about half of it.
+Then, 48 hours later they will have forgotten half of

 Want to do better than that?
 Then, use effective listening techniques.
 Here are the "Top ten